jennifer-gft/aws-cost-consumption/README.md

 # AWS Cost Consumption
-AWS Control Cosnumption uses terraform to provisioning infrastructure in customer AWS accounts.
+AWS Cost Consumption uses terraform for provisioning infrastructure in customer AWS accounts.
 You'll create an *tfvars* Terraform file, which provides the necessary input that triggers the workflow for cost consumption provisioning and reporting.

 For more information on the solution, see https://confluence.gft.com/display/ECSUK/AWS+Cloud+Consumption+Tool